underscoreio/essential-scala/src/pages/intro/object-literals.md

 title: Object Literals
 ---

 So far we've seen how to create objects of built-in types like `Int` and `String` and combine them into expressions.
 More useful programs will require us to create objects tailored to the problem we're solving.
 In fact, creating the right objects could be seen as the goal of programming in Scala.
-We will start by seeing how to write object literals.
+We will start by seeing how to **define objects**.

-We can define an empty object as follows.
+We can define an empty object as follows:

 ~~~ scala
 scala> object test {}
 defined module test
 ~~~

-This program is not an *expression* because it doesn't evaluate to a value.
-Rather it is a "statement" or "definition" that binds a name (`test`) to a value (an empty object).
-Notice that the Scala REPL tells us it has defined a **module**.
+Like variable declarations, object declarations are not *expressions* because they don't return a value -- they simply bind a name (`test`) to a value (an empty object).
+Notice that Scala tells us it has defined a **module**.
 We'll see what this means later.

-Once we have defined `test`, we can use it in simple expressions.
+Once we have defined `test` we can use it in simple expressions, the simplest of which is just the value itself:

 ~~~ scala
 scala> test